 At present the bike is about $100 less than the FitDesk FDX 2.0 for a bike that serves a similar purpose.
 It doesn’t have the same range of accessories or length of service that FitDesk but reviews have been positive overall so far as to its sturdiness and durability.

-The best price when I checked where it qualified for free shipping and Prime was at Amazon.
+When I checked it qualified for free shipping and Prime at Amazon.

 The bikes is a great way to increase you exercise and activity while being a time and space saver.
 It can be used by people of all abilities including those rehabbing (on doctors advice).

 It not for those who want intense and tough workouts.
 It’s not made for that but for those that want to be able to add gentle to moderate exercise to their life for the health and fitness benefits that come from that.